conradhalling/jekyll-theme-chirpy/_posts/2025-09-09-cape-cod-2025-day-seven.md

 ![Another Howard Stein metal sculpture](another-howard-stein-metal-sculpture.png){: width="600" height="800" }_Another Howard Stein metal sculpture_

-I saw a yard sign encouraging people in the neighborhood to support clean water infrastructure.
-Cape Cod has many neighborhoods with septic systems, and this has caused
-[widespread pollution of ponds and bays](https://www.capecod.gov/2023/08/21/pollution-is-threatening-cape-cods-famous-waters-its-towns-are-spending-hundreds-of-millions-to-head-off-an-environmental-disaster/).
+A yard sign at a house near Baker Pond encouraged people in the neighborhood to support clean water infrastructure.
+Cape Cod has many neighborhoods with septic systems, and this has caused [widespread pollution of ponds and bays](https://www.capecod.gov/2023/08/21/pollution-is-threatening-cape-cods-famous-waters-its-towns-are-spending-hundreds-of-millions-to-head-off-an-environmental-disaster/).

 ![The Orleans pond pledge](the-orleans-pond-pledge.png){: